EsmaNurSolmaz/Emotional-Jar/README.md

 # Emotional Reservoir

-This is a web application that allows users to record, track, and reflect on their emotions in a secure and organized way.
-Users can write daily notes, view past entries, and gain insights into their emotional patterns.
+Emotional Reservoir is a web app that lets users capture their joyful moments and store them safely.
+At any time, users can randomly revisit these moments, reliving the happiness they’ve collected over time.
+It’s a personal space to preserve and rediscover positivity.

 ## Features